NLnetLabs/rpki-doc/source/krill/publication-server.rst

 It is highly recommended to use an RPKI publication server provided by your parent CA, if available.
-This relieves you of the responsibility to keep a public Rsync and web server available at all time.
+This relieves you of the responsibility to keep a public Rsync and web server available at all times.

 It could also be considered good for the RPKI ecosystem as a whole to have at least some centralisation of publication.
 If Relying Party software around the